rawgraphs/rawgraphs-app/README.md

 Matteo Azzi <matteo.azzi@polimi.it>
 Azzurra Pini <azzurra.pini@polimi.it>

 **Want to contribute?
 You are more than welcome!
-Just fork the repo and send us issues and pull requests!**
+Just fork the repo and create issues and pull requests!**

 If you want to know more about Raw, how it works and future developments, please visit the [offical website](http://raw.densitydesign.org).
 For any specific request or comment we suggest you to use Github or the [Google group](http://).
 If none of these worked for you, you can write us at <raw@densitydesign.org>.